Create a Website - Comparing 10 Site Builders

 Alternative: Self-Program a Website

-If you want to self-program your website, you won't only need detailed knowledge of HTML, CSS, and other programming languages, but also have to see to everything else that website builders provide in their service packages, from designing a logo and background to organizing site hosting.
-To program a complex website yourself, you'll need several years of programming experience, as well as some skill, talent, and a large amount of patience.
+If you want to self-program your website, you won't only need detailed knowledge of HTML, CSS, and other programming languages, but also have to see to everything else that website builders provide in their service packages.
+This entails designing a logo and background to organizing hosting.
+To code a complex website yourself, you'll need several years of programming experience, as well as some skill, talent, and a large amount of patience.

 Alternatively, you could let professionals handle this.
 However, good programmers, designers, and agencies don't come cheap, with even relatively simple projects quickly costing thousands or even tens of thousands of dollars.

-At the same time, should a website be built from the ground up, the only limitations to design, structure, or functionality are those of the programmer's imagination.
+At the same time, should a website be built from the ground up, the only limitations to design, structure, or functionality are those of the programmer's capabilities and imagination.

 Maximum flexibility and individuality